 This is one of my favorite pieces of world literature.
 It is found as Chapter 43 of Paramahansa Yogananda’s great book entitled Autobiography of a Yogi.
 Yogananda’s beloved Master, Sri Yukteswar, had passed from Earth existence several month’s before he reappeared in a physical form in Yogananda’s hotel room in Bombay on June 19, 1936.

 Yogananda is a Master in the lineage of Kriya Yoga, which includes Jesus Christ.
-Upon reading this book in 1977 during my senior year in medical school at Tulane, I, for the first time, experienced a more meaningful and realistic understanding of Christ’s life.
-I recommend this book to anyone whose Heart is open to other spiritual truth.
+Upon reading this book in 1977 during my senior year in medical school, I, for the first time, experienced a more meaningful and realistic understanding of Christ’s life.
+I recommend this book to anyone whose heart is open to other spiritual truth.

 Near Death Experiences (NDE) and Out of Body Experiences (OBE)